• Skip to primary navigation

 What You’ll Need

-Here’s what you need to gather for the best homemade ravioli filling and the pasta itself:
+Here’s your shopping list for the best homemade ravioli filling and the pasta:

 • For the Pasta Dough (or shortcut!):

-• 2 cups “00” flour (or all-purpose), plus more for dusting (Using “00” flour gives the pasta that silky, tender bite, but regular AP works great too!)
+• 2 cups “00” flour (or all-purpose), plus more for dusting (“00” flour gives that silky bite, but regular works great!)

 • 3 large eggs